fatemehsrz/ML_Concepts/README.md

 **Gradient Exploding vs Gradient Vanishing**

- - Gradient vanishing occurs when weights in a model become extremely small (close to zero) as they are backpropagated through the layers of neural networks.
+ - Gradient vanishing occurs when model's weights become extremely small (close to zero) as they are backpropagated through the layers of neural networks.
 It means the model's weights are not updated effectively and cannot learn the complex pattern in the data.
 How to resolve gradient vanishing

    - Apply different activation functions (e.g. tanh, Sigmoid, ReLU, Maxout,  ELU, SoftPlus, softsign, seLU)
    - Try different weight initialization (Xavier or He initializer)